Thomas Chatterton Manuscript Project

 William Barrett Memorial

-William Barrett is buried in St Andrew's church, High Ham, Gloucestershire.
-Now, did they meet his wishes as declared in his Will?
-I guess not!
+William Barrett is buried in St Andrew's church, High Ham, Gloucestershire, England.
+I wonder if his some of his specific wishes, as listed in his Will, were actually carried out :

 "Lastly I desire that wherever I shall happen to die that my corps may be roll'd up in an old Blanket and put in a common shell or coffin and that it be buried in any churchyard nearest and adjoining and carried to the grave by six of the poor men of the parish who shall receive five shillings each and a crape hatband each for their trouble and a large flat stone only put over ye grave inscrib'd with my name."